All blogs / 14 Active AI Game Competitions to Check Out in 2022 (Ongoing & Upcoming)

 Battlecode is MIT's longest-running programming competition.
 The theme changes each year, but generally centers around a turn-based strategy game.
 Participants write an AI player in Java controlling a robot army to take down their opponent.

-The 2021 competition is already over but will return in January 2022.
+The 2022 competition is now over, but is expected to return in January 2023.

 Each competition sees about ~2,000 participants each year, with prizes that range from merchandise, MacBook and cash (up to 250,000 rubles).